-Disco Raja Day 1 Worldwide Collections: Ravi Teja's Film Gets A Good Start
+Disco Raja Day 1 Worldwide Collections: Ravi Teja's Film Gets An Average Start

 Telugu superstar Ravi Teja's much awaited film Disco Raja released in theatres yesterday (January 24).
 The film revolves around the concept of PTSD (Post Traumatic Stress Disorder) and Ravi Teja appears as the titular character Disco Raja (a don).
-The film has got good responses from audiences and has also got a good start at the box office.
+The film has got mixed responses from audiences and has also had an average start at the box office.
 Read more to find out the day 1 worldwide box office earnings of Disco Raja.

 As per the reports, Disco Raja had made an impressive collection from its pre-release business.
 Apparently, the film crossed the 22-crore mark with its pre-release business.
 Post the film's release, Ravi Teja's fans, who managed to catch a first day, first show, are praising the film for the actor's style and transformation.
 The film has got good opening at the box office and has managed to impress the viewers with its content.